javascriptdata/danfojs-doc/contributing-guide.md

 > **All development are done in two main branches.
 The** [**danfojs-browser**](https://github.com/opensource9ja/danfojs/tree/danfojs-browser) **and the** [**danfojs-node**](https://github.com/opensource9ja/danfojs/tree/danfojs-node) **branches.
 The two branches are similar and it is always recommended to pull latest changes from master before development in any of the branches.**

-Some features are supported both in browser and node environment, and it is recommended to add these in the danfojs-browser version first, as this branch is merged always merged to master before every release.
+Some features are supported both in browser and node environment, and it is recommended to add these in the danfojs-browser version first, as this branch is always merged to master before every release.

-For features that work only in NodeJs environment, especially file related issues, these should be developed and tested in the danfojs-node branch, and the corresponding test written there.
+For features that work only in NodeJs environment, especially file related issues, these should be developed and tested in the danfojs-node branch, and the corresponding tests written there.

 **Creating a development environment**